Swasth-Apps/swasth.co/src/pages/blog/perfectionism.md

 Session 7: Maintaining gains with compassion

 Every session comes up with a duration to complete it.
-You are supposed to complete your session within a week as the app continuously gives you reminders to get done with your present session.
+You are supposed to complete your session within a week as the app  gives you reminders to complete your current session.
 Also, you are served with a facility to set your current session using the URL we provide.

 You may also contact our professional advisers and be in touch with them for as long as you want through your on-going journey with us.
 They not only help you overcome your problems but also suggest ways to tackle them by your own if needed even in the future.